imepay/IMEPayQRScanner_iOS/README.md

 ### Cocoapods

-To integrate Alamofire into your Xcode project using CocoaPods, specify it in your Podfile:
+To integrate IMEPayQRScanner into your Xcode project using CocoaPods, specify it in your Podfile:

 ```
 platform :ios, '11.4'